Kashyap98/caesar_cipher/README.md

 # Caesar Cipher Project #2 - Data Structures, Performance Testing, and Unit Testing

 Written in C, this script should take in encrypted text in the stdin and output the decrypted text and the cipher shift that it was encrypted with.
 This was done by comparing all the combinations of cipher shifts with a known dictionary.
 The script outputs all the results to a solutions.txt file.
+Finally, unit tests are also added to ensure the program is working correctly.

 The hash table used in improving the performance of this program uses the djb2 hash function.
 This was found here. http://www.cse.yorku.ca/~oz/hash.html

 ## Build

-This was tested on an Ubuntu VM using cmake v3.16.3.
-In the project directory run the following command:
+This was tested on an Ubuntu VM using cmake v3.16.3 (https://cmake.org/).
+In the project directory run the commands below:

+NOTE: Google Test is now required to build this project to run the unit tests.
+I used the instructions at https://github.com/gkthiruvathukal/googletest-mva to download and install this testing framework on MacOS and Linux.

 ```bash
 cmake .